Strong Ref Cursor With User Defined Record Datatype

 In the previous tutorial we learnt how to create a PL/SQL strong ref cursor using table based record datatype variable.
 There I demonstrated the use of strong ref cursor to handle the data from all the columns of employees table.
-This raises the concern that – What if we want the data from some specific column of the table?
+Consequently, this raises a concern.
+What if we want the data from some specific column of the table?
 That’s exactly what we will be addressing in today’s tutorial.

-Before moving ahead in this tutorial I suggest you to get acquainted with the knowledge of PL/SQL Ref Cursors, specially the Strong Ref Cursor and User Defined Record Datatype.
-For your convenience I am providing all the necessary links here:
+However, before moving ahead in this tutorial I suggest you to get acquainted with the knowledge of PL/SQL Ref Cursors.
+Specially the Strong Ref Cursor and User Defined Record Datatype.
+Furthermore, for your convenience I am providing all the necessary links here:

 The previous tutorial successfully showed how a PL/SQL Strong ref cursor retrieved and handled data from all the columns of a row.
 But what if we want the data from a specific column of a row?
 Let’s say we just want to see the E-mail or the salary of an employee.
-We don’t want to spend the expensive resources in retrieving all the unnecessary information.
-Can we use this same ref cursor for that?
+Consequently, we don’t want to spend the expensive resources in retrieving all the unnecessary information.
+So, can we use this same ref cursor for that?
 Let’s find out.